SarahLehnert/Salmon_lcWGS_GPSC/Genotyping.md

 We will calculate [genotype likelihoods](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3593722/), which are uncertainty-weighted estimates of an individual's genotype at a locus.
 We will carry this out across each chromosome separately, because it is somewhat memory and time intensive.
 Notice that we are now exporting a couple of different variables to slurm - we are specifying chromosome rather than set, and some run-specific parameters that we keep in another params file.

+Here will need a list of chromosomes names in input.

 ```
-while read chrom;  do sbatch --export=ALL,chrom=$chrom,paramfile=WGSparams_aeip.tsv,angsdparam=refs_angsdparam.tsv  09_angsd_bcf_beag_maf.sh ;
+while read chrom;  do sbatch --export=ALL,chrom=$chrom,paramfile=WGSparams_CTmax.tsv,angsdparam=refs_angsdparam.tsv  09_angsd_bcf_beag_maf.sh ;
-  done < Ssal_v3.1_genomic.chroms
+  done < ../Ssal_v3.1_genomic.chroms
 ```
-We are doing this first for a set of individuals sequenced at high coverage.
+For the CTmax project, I ran with all individuals together (not reference samples).

 The ANGSD command looks like this:

 ```
 cd projdir/angsd_in